All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How quickly does Ozempic start protecting the heart?

 In SUSTAIN-6, the cardiovascular benefit curves began to separate within the first 6 to 12 months.
-However, the full benefit accumulated over the entire 2.1-year study period.
+But the full benefit accumulated over the entire 2.1-year study period.
 Early benefits may relate to anti-inflammatory effects and blood pressure reduction, while longer-term benefits likely reflect plaque stabilization and metabolic improvement.

 Should my cardiologist or endocrinologist prescribe Ozempic?